oveja87/mongoDB-exercise/README.md

 # Data Engineering Task 3 - MongoDB

-1. Crawl Tweets via Twitter API and save them in files
+1. Crawl Tweets via Twitter API and save them in files (Exercise 1)
-2. MongoDB
+2. MongoDB (Exercise 2)
-3. Visualization
+3. Visualization (Exercise 3)
 4. Installation

-## Exercise 1
+5. Contributors

+##1.
+Crawl Tweets (Exercise 1)
 We realized our tweet crawler with the help of [node.js](http://nodejs.org/).
 The basic node app is created with [express](https://github.com/visionmedia/express)
 To acces the Twitter API from node.js, we used the Twitter API Client [twit](https://github.com/ttezel/twit), which supports both the REST and Streaming API.
 To get an access token for the API, we registrated an app on [dev.twitter.com](https://dev.twitter.com).